cunialino/dotfiles/README.md

 - [ ] reduce code repetitions for home-manager between hm-only and nixos.
 - [ ] abstract common system level stuff for nixos, there are some things I always need and that will be in common between most systems.
 - [ ] study a way to make debugpy work when adding it to extraPackages
+- [ ] what i did for nvim-treesitter feels really wrong...